 Now that you have selected the home you wish to purchase and determined its range of value, you and your agent will begin to prepare the written Agreement of Sale.
 You must remember this is a contract.
 You will need to make several decisions like which inspections you would like to have conducted on the property, closing date, inclusions, the price you wish to offer, and the amount of the earnest money deposit, to name a few.
 You need to fully read and understand the Agreement of Sale before signing this contract.
 Upon signing the Agreement of Sale, your agent will then explain the process of submitting your offer to the seller.

 STEP SEVEN: THE NEGOTIATIONS:

-Sometimes the negotiation process is very painless, while other times it can be a very stressful part of the buying process.
+Sometimes the negotiation process is very painless, while other times, it can be a very stressful part of the buying process.
 It is important to remain calm throughout the negotiations.
 You will be required to make some very important decisions during this step.
-When you and the seller come too agreed upon terms, you will then be required to follow the terms of the contract for the balance of the transaction.
+When you and the seller come to agreed-upon terms, you will then be required to follow the terms of the contract for the balance of the transaction.